Allergies in Childcare

 An allergy is an overreaction of the immune system to a normally harmless substance, like a food protein or pet dander.
 The immune system reacts as if the allergen is a harmful substance and attacks the body.
 Then, it kicks into high gear and tries to destroy the allergen, even though in reality it’s harmless.

 An Allergy vs. An Intolerance

 An allergy is not the same as an intolerance.
 An allergy involves the immune system and can be life threatening.
-An intolerance occurs when the body cannot digest a certain protein.
+An intolerance occurs when the body cannot digest certain foods.
 An intolerance can cause nausea, cramps, gas, bloating, and diarrhea and can be extremely painful.
-For example, many people are lactose intolerant, which means their bodies do not process the protein lactose that exists in dairy products.
+For example, many people are lactose intolerant, which means their bodies do not process the lactose that exists in dairy products.
 These people, however, are not allergic to dairy products.